LeoRichard/bam-ads/README.md

 # Installation

 1. Upload plugin folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

+# How To Use

+1. Go to BAM Ads and create an AD, here you can change site-wide settings for the AD
-1. Place [bam_ad id="{AD ID HERE}"] in your templates, posts or pages
+2. Place [bam_ad id="{AD ID HERE}"] in your templates, posts or pages

+You can override the AD instance with shortcode attributes.

+Available shortcodes attributes are: id, title, type, template, url and bgcolor

 # Changelog